peronczyk/PLON/docs/README.md

 1. Create directory in your project where you put front-end files.

-2. Copy the following files to the directory you created earlier:
+2. Copy the following files to created directory:
     * package.json
     * gulpfile.js
     * gulpconfig.js